-Send your images to partecipate in Asferico 2018, one of the most important contest of naturalistc photography, arrived at its 12th edition.
+Send your images to participate in Asferico 2019, one of the most important contest of naturalistic photography, arrived at its 13th edition.

 Participants may enter their images into eight categories.
-The overall winner, selected from the pool of winners of the eight categories, will receive 3.000 € cash + a 10 days trekking in Malawi * (value of approximately 1.600 € **) offered by AFRICA WILD TRUCK + carbon gimbal type Carbon Z (approx. value of 1.000 € **) offered by ZENELLI.
+The overall winner, selected from the pool of winners of the eight categories, will receive 3.000 € cash + a 10 days trekking in Malawi * (value of approximately 1.600 € **) offered by AFRICA WILD TRUCK (www.africawildtruck.com) + carbon gimbal type KEVLASS Z (approx. value of 700 € **) offered by ZENELLI (www.zenelli.it)

-In the young photographers category will be awarded the two pictures of the age groups with a 200 € gift card offered by ONNIK.IT .
+In the young photographers category will be awarded the two pictures of the age groups with a 200 € gift card **.
 The runner up of each age group will receive the competition catalog.

-2 - Subscription fee for photographer is € 25,00.
-For the young photographers (aged 17 and under) subscription is free.
+2. Subscription fee for photographer is € 25,00.
+For the young photographers (aged 17 and under on the opening date of the competition) subscription is free (point 24).

-4 - Participation is exclusively on line on the website ww.asferico.com/concorso.
+4. Participation is exclusively on line on the website www.asferico.com/concorso.

 Ethics and behaviour

-14 - The judges will appreciate images not awarded in other contests and if possible unpublished.
+15. The judges will appreciate images not awarded in other contests and if possible unpublished